 A lot more complicated than it seems

 With the Mother of Daughters story, there has been plenty of commentary to go around.
-Naturally no one endorses the practice of trolling.
+No one endorses the practice of trolling.
+[Note: At the initial publication of this post, we were not aware of racist comments published by Mother of Daughters.
+We unconditionally condemn this behaviour.]
 A decade in the influencer and creator business has also shown us at BritMums that even without knowing more fully the facts, the situation is likely a lot more complicated than it seems and not just on a personal level.

 The online climate for everyone is fraught – cacophonous, confusing, frantic.
 Trolling, nastiness, racism and name-calling are more prevalent and vicious now, for women in particular.
 More than a quarter of British women experience online abuse and threats of assault, according to research by Amnesty International.